Looking for support for your finance function? Book a time with an expert.

 Think of it as a financial x-ray that reveals the underlying bone structure of your business financing—showing exactly how much you're relying on borrowed money versus your own capital to fund operations and growth.

-But leverage ratios are more than just mathematical curiosities.
+But leverage ratios are more than just something learned in Finance 101.

 Are we taking on too much debt?